Our Accomplishments and Collaborations with Social Justice Education in 2016

 Through Rise Up: The Game of People and Power, players have fun while also discovering social movement strategies and tactics in an exciting, participatory setting.
 Rise Up activates imaginations and inspires dialogue about the change we need to create a more just, healthy world.
 The game will be out this spring.
 Learn more about the game, and pre-order it here.

-TESA Collaborated with Brooklyn based SCO Family of Services’ Center for Family Life to develop curriculum for the city of New York’s Small Business Services program:
+TESA collaborated to develop curriculum for the city of New York’s Small Business Services program:

-Working closely with CFL and the SBS, TESA developed interactive curriculum for four different workshops, a train-the-trainers initiative, and a program assessment rubric.
-TESA also worked closely with CFL and the instructors to insure that the curriculum was culturally sensitive, empowering, and participant centered.
+Working closely with the Small Business Services, TESA developed interactive curriculum for four different workshops, a train-the-trainers initiative, and a program assessment rubric.
+TESA also worked to insure that the curriculum was culturally sensitive, empowering, and participant centered.
 Furthermore, TESA was involved in the pilot of the workshops for Workforce1 customers, staff, and the NYC Department of Small Business Services.

 TESA worked with Manos Unidas to develop Fronteras Comunes Bilingual Zine into a worker cooperative: